secureblue/secureblue/README.md

 ## Making your own

-See [the documentation](https://ublue.it/making-your-own/) on how to clone and use this repo foor your own projects.
+See [the documentation](https://ublue.it/making-your-own/) on how to clone and use this repo for your own projects.